rodralez/NaveGo/README.md

 10. M. Pachwicewicz and J. Weremczuk, "Accuracy Estimation of the Sounding Rocket Navigation System," 2018 XV International Scientific Conference on Optoelectronic and Electronic Sensors (COE), Warsaw, June 2018, pp. 1-4. doi: 10.1109/COE.2018.8435180.
 [Link](https://ieeexplore.ieee.org/abstract/document/8435180).
 In this paper NaveGo is used as a simulation framework for three types of IMUs.

 11. M.G.
 Deepika and A. Arun, "Analysis of INS Parameters and Error Reduction by Integrating GPS and INS Signals," 2018 International Conference on Design Innovations for 3Cs Compute Communicate Control (ICDI3C), Bangalore, April 2018, pp. 18-23. doi: 10.1109/ICDI3C.2018.00013.
 [Link](https://ieeexplore.ieee.org/abstract/document/8436621).
 This work is completely based on the synthetic data example provided by NaveGo.
-It is not clear what is the contribution of this paper.
+It is not clear what the contribution of this paper is.

 12. P.K.
 Diamantidis, ‘Attitude Navigation using a Sigma-Point Kalman Filter in an Error State Formulation’, Dissertation for Master degree.
 Department of Space and Plasma Physics, School of Electrical Engineering, KTH Royal Institute of Technology, Stockholm, Sweden.
 2017.
 [Link](http://www.diva-portal.org/smash/get/diva2:1141205/FULLTEXT01.pdf).
 A 30-minutes static measurement of a gyroscope was made with and its Allan Variance plot is presented by using the NaveGo functions.